 Practice at an Actual Dock

-When you feel comfortable with your personal watercraft’s controls and can bring it to a stop in open water with ease, it’s time to move on to the real thing.
-Choose a time when there’ll be as little traffic as possible so you won’t be getting in anyone else’s way.
-Not having onlookers may also help build your confidence.
+Once you feel comfortable with your personal watercraft’s controls and can bring it to a stop in open water with ease, move on to the real thing.
+Choose a time when there’ll be as little traffic as possible so you won’t get in anyone else’s way.
+Also, not having onlookers may help build your confidence.
 Have someone around who can help you prevent hard contact with the dock if you make a mistake.
-Come in against the wind, so if things go wrong you’ll be blown away from a dock rather than into it.
+Come in against the wind, that way if things go wrong, you’ll be blown away from a dock instead of into it.

 Approach at a shallow angle to reduce the chances of hitting the dock head on.
 Doing so also gives you a chance to steer away from the dock if you decide to bail out of the maneuver.
 Throttle back to idle as you near the dock, and shift in and out of neutral to further reduce your speed.
 If your PWC has reverse, shift between forward, idle and reverse for even greater control of your approach speed.
 Reduce the angle of attack as you approach the dock, and attempt to come in parallel to it.

 Docking successfully a couple of times at a quiet dock with no traffic might make you feel like you’ve mastered the technique.
 However, docking at a busy marina brings plenty of distractions and obstacles for you to deal with.
 Make sure you’ve got your docking technique down before you advance to the next level.

 Docking a PWC at a Marina

 Docking your personal watercraft at a busy dock or marina presents a whole new set of challenges.
 Keep your speed down and your eyes wide open when docking in a busy environment.
 Follow the rules when maneuvering through a marina, and keep a constant lookout for any boats or other PWCs in motion.
 Remember, your PWC is small and may not be visible to larger vessels, so be prepared to take evasive action.